-The Organization has overdraft protection on its operating bank account to a maximum of \$80,000 which bears an annual interest rate of the bank's prime rate plus 5%.
-The overdraft protection is secured by the Organization's guaranteed investment certificates and is repayable on demand.
-As at December 31, 2020, the operating bank account was not in an overdraft position but is recorded as bank indebtedness due to outstanding cheques.
+The Organization has overdraft protection on its operating bank account to a maximum of \$80,000 which bears an annual interest rate of the bank's prime rate plus 5% when in use.
+The overdraft protection is secured by the Organization's temporary investments and is repayable on demand.